 Yes we will continue to expand our testing across many different scenarios and attacks, but that said, our test was indicative of a real world network as was described above.
 All of the actual communications that ran through the benchmarking were communicated through ZMQ.
 Delays in communication from T2 to T1 affect settlement time but ultimately not throughput.
 T2 Validator nodes will likely be geographically located near each other to reduce latency on Proof-of-Validation consensus.

-About 6–8 devs have been working at various hours/week.
+About 6–8 developers have been working at various times and hours/week.
 We’ll have a bug bounty program, and expect to start ramping up getting many more people involved in general.
 One way we’re looking at doing so is with partners who want to use our blockchain — We’re onboarding developers from potential partners now.

 The following questions relate to how Devvio will run the Devv blockchain.
 Additional details are given in the Devv Bluepaper.

 The Devv blockchain’s shards are independent blockchains, each with many Validators per shard.
-At the point where we are processing millions of transactions per second, we will likely have thousands of shards and each shard will likely have dozens or more Validators.
+At the point where we are processing millions of transactions per second, we will have thousands of shards and each shard will have many Validators.
 The Devv blockchain’s operations are therefore decentralized.
 That is different than the permissioning of Validators.